dentafrice/livewire/pages/about.md

 + Cabinetmaking
 + Sign and Decal Production

-Me and my wife Paige live near the ocean in the Sunset of San Francisco, CA.
+My wife Paige and I live near the ocean in the Sunset of San Francisco, CA.

 ---